 Trade barriers elude fixed definitions, but may be broadly defined as government laws, regulations, policies, or practices that either protect domestic products from foreign competition or artificially stimulate exports of particular domestic products.
+In the coming years, we also intend to focus on the monitoring and enforcement of labor and environment standards within our Free Trade Agreements.
+This action is critically important to create a foundation for more broad-based economic growth and fair competition in and between FTA partners and beyond.

 This report classifies foreign trade barriers into ten different categories.
 These categories cover government-imposed measures and policies that restrict, prevent, or impede the international exchange of goods and services.
 They include:

-- Import policies (e.g., tariffs and other import charges, quantitative restrictions, import licensing, customs barriers); - Standards, testing, labeling and certification (including unnecessarily restrictive application of sanitary and phytosanitary standards and environmental measures, and refusal to accept U.S. manufacturers' self-certification of conformance to foreign product standards); - Government procurement (e.g., buy national policies and closed bidding);
+• Import policies (e.g., tariffs and other import charges, quantitative restrictions, import licensing, customs barriers);

-- Export subsidies (e.g., export financing on preferential terms and agricultural export subsidies that displace U.S. exports in third country markets); - Lack of intellectual property protection (e.g., inadequate patent, copyright, and trademark regimes); - Services barriers (e.g., limits on the range of financial services offered by foreign financial institutions, regulation of international data flows, and restrictions on the use of foreign data processing); - Investment barriers (e.g., limitations on foreign equity participation and on access to foreign government-funded research and development (R&D) programs, local content and export performance requirements, and restrictions on transferring earnings and capital); - Anticompetitive practices with trade effects tolerated by foreign governments (including anticompetitive activities of both state-owned and private firms that apply to services or to goods and that restrict the sale of U.S. products to any firm, not just to foreign firms that perpetuate the practices); - Trade restrictions affecting electronic commerce (e.g., tariff and nontariff measures, burdensome and discriminatory regulations and standards, and discriminatory taxation); and - Other barriers (barriers that encompass more than one category, e.g., bribery and corruption, or that affect a single sector).
+- Standards, testing, labeling, and certification (including unnecessarily restrictive application of sanitary and phytosanitary standards and environmental measures, and refusal to allow producers to self-certify that their products conform to local standards, even where self-certification would meet all legitimate objectives); - Government procurement (e.g., buy national policies and closed bidding); - Export subsidies (e.g., export financing on preferential terms and agricultural export subsidies that displace U.S. exports in third country markets); - Lack of intellectual property protection (e.g., inadequate patent, copyright, and trademark regimes); - Services barriers (e.g., limits on the range of financial services offered by foreign financial institutions,1 regulation of international data flows, and restrictions on the use of foreign data processing); - Investment barriers (e.g., limitations on foreign equity participation and on access to foreign government-funded research and development (R&D) programs, local content and export performance requirements, and restrictions on transferring earnings and capital); - Anticompetitive practices with trade effects tolerated by foreign governments (including anticompetitive activities of both state-owned and private firms that apply to services or to goods and that restrict the sale of U.S. products to any firm, not just to foreign firms that perpetuate the practices); - Trade restrictions affecting electronic commerce (e.g., tariff and nontariff measures, burdensome and discriminatory regulations and standards, and discriminatory taxation); and - Other barriers (barriers that encompass more than one category, e.g., bribery and corruption,2 or that affect a single sector).